- Franchise and Commercial Contracts

 In the past decade, she has developed significant expertise in advising foreign companies on the acquisition or establishment of Canadian businesses.
 In this regard, she provides strategic advice in structuring the transaction and directing dealings with Canadian federal and provincial authorities, working closely with representatives of the foreign companies including their in-house counsel, outside counsel and banking and financial advisors.

-Sandra managed the Toronto office of Davis LLP for four years and in this capacity participated on a number of firm committees and assisted in the growth of this office.
+Sandra managed the Toronto office for four years and in this capacity participated on a number of firm committees and assisted in the growth of this office.

 •Acted for a national franchiser to secure a line of credit to upgrade premises of its franchisees.